ravikr9102/ChatGPT-Writer-Assign/README.md

 # LinkedIn AI Reply Chrome Extension

-To build a Chrome extension that runs on LinkedIn and assists users in generating replies to messages.
-This is a demo extension, This project is a Chrome extension that runs on LinkedIn and assists users in generating replies developed using React , TypeScript and Tailwind CSS, integrated with Vite for fast development and hot module replacement (HMR).
+This project is a Chrome extension that runs on LinkedIn and assists users in generating replies, This is a demo extension, developed using React , TypeScript and Tailwind CSS, integrated with Vite for fast development and hot module replacement (HMR).

 ## Getting Started